SylvesterNumskiYT/BeatingMCRaceEvent/README.md

 # Beating MC Race Event | An Event hosted by me, SylvesterNumski
+## Please note this is still in development

 This is the GitHub with all the code of the plugin I'm currently developing for a minecraft event I'm working on.